 Current Drought Status

-- Conduct water audits on larger buildings and businesses to identify leaks and potential water conservation opportunities;
+- For larger buildings and businesses, conduct water audits to identify areas of leaks and potential water conservation opportunities;

 - Harvest rainwater for outdoor watering.